ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 ### Organisational Context & Culture

-A teams perspective on risk might be influenced by the context and culture of an organisation.
+A team's perspective on risk might be influenced by the context and culture of an organisation.
 A small scale startup might have a relaxed attitude towards risk and might intentionally encourage risk taking behaviours.
 A highly experimental, 'failing fast' culture without formalities might be entirely reasonable in this context.
 A well established financial organisation, operating in a highly regulated industry and serving millions of customers daily is unlikely to share the same attitude.

 Some organisations might associate formal risk management processes with a more waterfall style methodology and have challenges in understanding where risk management fits alongside modern agile software development approaches.

 ### What are the alternatives?

-> “Risk communication and risk management efforts are destined to fail unless there are structured as a two-way process.
-Each side, expert and public, has something valid to contribute...”
-Slovic 1987, p.285
+> _“Risk communication and risk management efforts are destined to fail unless they are structured as a two-way process.
+Each side, expert and public, has something valid to contribute...”_ (Slovic 1987, p.285)

 In the following sections we'll introduce some collaborative techniques inspired by concepts from cognitive science and psychology.
 Each of these techniques attempts to counter some of the problems with traditional approaches to risk management.
 Experimenting with them should help your team to recognise the significance of risks in your project context.
 Longer term you might be able to build upon your team's experience and help to establish a lasting change in perspective on risks in your organisation.